 In our very sustainably sourced episode, we introduce you to Bamboo Bildo & Landfill No-No Lindalin, your very own Eco Warriornesses.

-This week, we talk about all the green changes we’ve made in our lives to please Mother Earth… Except, some changes are less-grosser to make than others.
+This week, we’re Living Eco with Bildo & Lindalin as we talk about all the green changes we’ve made in our lives to please Mother Earth… Except, some changes are less-grosser to make than others.

 I didn’t mean to do this – talk about periods, that is.
 It’s just that this is how the episode had to start this week.